 Recycling for the Community

+Brookwood Church in partnership with Greenville County is pleased to provide free, community recycling.
 For those of you paying for recycling pickup, try it out and save some money.
-For those who haven't started recycling yet, this process is simple and your recycled items DON'T have to be sorted.
-Look for the big, blue community recycling station in the West parking lot just past the Sharing Garden
+For those who recycle or maybe haven't tried recycling yet, this process is simple and convenient.
+Look for the big, blue community recycling station in the west parking lot as you exit toward Brookwood Point Place.
+To locate the recycling station click here.

 The Greener Side of Brookwood - Why Recycle?